Cloud key management

 Basic setup tasks for Google Workspace CSE

-Perform the tasks in this section to set up CSE:
+Perform the following tasks to set up CSE:

 Google service-level requirements for CSE